improved Virtio framework

 vioscsi for Virtio SCSI storage) I decided to do some cleanup of our existing Virtio drivers.
 At the core of this is a new base Virtio framework which provides support for features we don't currently have; e.g., the use of both indirect and direct descriptor virtqueues.

-Updated by Joshua M. Clulow 5 days ago
+Updated by Joshua M. Clulow over 4 years ago

 Built an OmniOS install ISO with the change rebased on top of

 illumos-omnios, the OmniOS gate.
 Was able to install this ISO in a new SmartOS bhyve guest and exercise both networking (

 iperf3) and storage (

 iostomp).
 Leaving running over night to check for leaks or instability.
 Was able to successfully create a crash dump under

 0xf; confirmed that it was free of related leaks.